 To help see this important project through to completion, DAVENPORT also uncovered $100,000 of Public Access Funds that would cover 77% of the cost for Phase 1.
 On behalf of GCS, DAVENPORT researched the funding opportunity, drafted the application letter to NCDOT, and followed up on the application after it was submitted.
 NCDOT approved the funds, and the project is currently being constructed.

 DAVENPORT’s creativity, resourcefulness, and ability to collaborate with the client and stakeholders to identify priorities and potential solutions directly contributed to this project’s success.
-Since these improvements have been constructed, traffic operations on and around the Dudley High School and Lincoln Academy campus have already proven safer and more efficient.
+When these improvements are constructed, traffic operations on and around the Dudley High School and Lincoln Academy campus will be safer and more efficient.